tensorflow/community/rfcs/20200113-tf-data-service.md

     generate dataset elements.
 The most commonly used but unsupported datasets are `from_generator` and `zip`.

+#### Framework Integration

+Many users interact with TensorFlow through a framework such as [TFX](https://www.tensorflow.org/tfx).
+A framework can make leveraging the tf.data service as simple as toggling a configuration boolean, triggering the framework to bring up tf.data service servers and add a `tf.data.experimental.service.distribute` transformation at the end of the users' data pipeline.
+By inspecting the amount of time blocked on the input pipeline, the framework could dynamically scale the number of input workers up and down to find the minimum number of workers needed so that the input pipeline can keep up with the model.

 ### Alternatives Considered

 #### Use Beam for distributed dataset processing.